Lisvane: Demography

-The United Kingdom Census 2011 demographically showed that the total population of Lisvane was 3,707.
+The United Kingdom Census 2011 showed that the total population of Lisvane was 3,707.
 The average age was 44.6 years old and 69% of the adult population were married.

-Of the 3,707 total, children under the age of 19 accounted for 864 and people over the age of sixty five totalled 866.
+Of the 3,707 total, children under the age of 19 accounted for 864 and people over the age of 65 totalled 866.

 1,515 were in full-time employment, and 188 of those worked exclusively from home.
 Of those that travelled to their place of employment 1,090 drove by private car, 74 travelled by train and 43 by bus, 34 walked, 9 cycled and 77 travelled as passengers in other vehicles.

-The white population accounted for 92.6% of the residents and of the remainder 4.2% were Asian, 0.5% Chinese, 1.5% were of mixed race and 0.2% were Black.
+The White population accounted for 92.6% of the residents; of the remainder 4.2% were Asian, 0.5% Chinese, 1.5% were of mixed race and 0.2% were Black.

 Economy

 There are little in the way of major employers in the village.
 The area still has a predominantly farming economy.
 Some local employment is provided by the service industries of the shops and public houses.
 The general affluence in the village is mainly drawn from employment in the commerce and industry centre of the capital city.
 An increasing number of employees are working from home via high speed internet links and telephone.

-Following improvements in the road and rail infrastructure some Lisvane residents commute daily to work in Bristol and London.
+Following improvements in the road and rail infrastructure some Lisvane residents commute daily to work in Bristol or London.